New MCAST president appointed

 The appointment was made by the Education Ministry.

-Laudi headed the Students' Maintenance Grants Board and previuly had a 39-year career in banking.
+Laudi headed the Students' Maintenance Grants Board and previously had a 39-year career in banking.

 The ministry thanked Prof Refalo for his service as Mcast president, praising him for his useful work in the interests of the college and its students.